Alan Peter Cayetano: House of Representatives (1998–2007)

-Cayetano ran for the House of Representatives of the Philippines in 1998 as the representative of the lone district of Taguig–Pateros under the Laban ng Makabayang Masang Pilipino.
+Cayetano ran for the House of Representatives of the Philippines in 1998 as the representative of the lone district of Taguig–Pateros under the Liberal Party.
 He was the youngest elected representative at the 11th Congress at age 27.

 In his first term as a neophyte legislator, Cayetano immediately held major roles and functions, such as being voted as the assistant majority leader.
 He was also chairman of the Oversight Committee on Bases Conversion and Sub-Committee on New Schools (Committee on Education), and the vice-chairman of the Committee on Suffrage and Electoral Reforms.

 During his second term in the 12th Congress, Cayetano became deputy majority leader and the vice-chairman of the Committee on Rules.

 On his last term in the 13th Congress, he served as the Senior Deputy Minority Leader and an ex officio member of all standing House committees.
 He also became a fierce critic of then-President Gloria Macapagal Arroyo.
 In August 2006, he falsely accused First Gentleman Jose Miguel Arroyo of not disclosing the "hundreds of millions of dollars" that he allegedly stashed in the Munich bank HypoVereinsbank, to which he was sued for libel by Arroyo and other family members before the Quezon City Regional Trial Court.

 By September 6, 2006, first gentleman Arroyo, his brother Rep. Ignacio Arroyo, and his sons Diosdado and Rep. Mikey Arroyo filed a complaint before the House Ethics Committee seeking Cayetano's expulsion from Congress for fabricating evidence and engaging in "improper conduct".
 By November 21, 2006, Cayetano issued his own complaint against Reps.
 Ignacio and Mikey Arroyo that sought their expulsion, accusing them of receiving monthly payola that amounts to "graft and corruption".
 Although the committee, as chaired by Bohol Rep. Roberto Cajes, found Arroyo's complaint to have "substantial and credible evidence" against Cayetano, the congressman's expulsion did not come to fruition.